dileno/Blog-tutorial-Angular-8-.NET-Core-2.2-CRUD/README.md

 Make sure you've installed the following as well:
 1. Angular CLI using the `npm install -g @angular/cli command`.
-2. @angular-devkit/build-angular module using the `npm install --save-dev @angular-devkit/build-angular command`
+2. @angular-devkit/build-angular module using the `npm install --save-dev @angular-devkit/build-angular command`.